 |EC591||Field Practice 1|

-- Blended learning students wishing to enrol in the Field Practice course are required to attend two x 16 hour Block Courses.
-These will be eight hours each day and will be held on a consecutive Sunday and Monday.
-Block Courses are an opportunity for face-to-face networking, teaching and learning.
-They are conducted by NZTC lecturers, and focus on topics relevant to the field of early childhood education.
+- Blended Learning students wishing to enrol in the Field Practice course are required to attend two Block Courses each year.
+Block Courses are an opportunity for networking, teaching and learning.
+They are conducted by NZTC lecturers, and focus on topics relevant to the field of early childhood education

 - Engage in online discussions